csshen/cshen-site/content/blog/vaporwave/index.md

 I have been doing a lot of daydreaming lately.
 Moving to a new city and living alone at the height of a pandemic has given me a lot of free time, so I guess it can't be helped.
 One of the few things I can't get off mind lately is the *vaporwave* meme.
-I have been listening to vaporwave unironically nonstop and can't seem to stop.
+I have been listening to vaporwave unironically and can't seem to stop.

 *"What is vaporwave?"* you might ask.
 From wikipedia [^1]